 column “q”: this column shall indicate the type of merchant accepting the card.
 Report the MCC category for physical acceptance points for the “ELF”, “MOTO” and web “NETES” acceptance channels, only for the merchant acceptance point total data, where the value in column “f” is “10”.
 There is no need to specify the MCC category by card type.
 If multiple MCC categories may apply to a merchant, use the category of the highest turnover; never duplicate merchants due to the MCC categories.
 The code list contains the classification categories applied by MasterCard, VISA, Union PAY and Amex; if during the acceptance of data you wish to apply a newly introduced code not identified in the code list, please contact the staff of the MNB’s Directorate Statistics to register the new code in the data acceptance system.
 In the case of a temporary absence of a code, the “0000” technical code may be applied.
 If multiple MCC categories may apply to a merchant, use the category of the highest turnover; never duplicate merchants due to the MCC categories.

 column “r”: indicate here the method of payments accepted by the reported acceptance points and acceptance devices.
 For reporting purpose consider the provisions of the agreement between the reporting entity payment service provider and the merchant with regard to the method of payments accepted rather than the method of payments that the respective acceptance device is technically able to handle.
 Acceptance of instant payments need to be reported only in the case of accepting instant payments in the AFR system operated in Hungary by GIRO Zrt.
 When accepting an instant payment (code “AZONUTAL”), columns “e”, “g”, “h”, “k”, “l”, “m”, “n”, “o” are not to be filled in.
-Please report under the “CARD” code all merchants accepting payment cards, and under the “AZONUTAL” code all merchants accepting instant payments.
-The number of merchants accepting both the card and instant payments shall be reported under “AZUT_CARD”.
-With the “AZUT_CARD” code, column “t” does not need to be filled in.
+The code values must indicate without duplication the payment methods accepted by the merchant or the POS terminal.

 column “s”: report here whether there was any transaction during the quarter through the installed POS terminal (“POS”, “MPOS”, “SPOS”, “TOP”).

-column “t”: This column shall indicate the turnover category of the acceptor merchants.
-Merchants shall be allocated to categories based on the overall payment card (except SZÉP card) or instant payments turnover transacted by them in the reporting period (depending on whether the code “CARD” or “AZONUTAL” is indicated in column “r”), and this categorisation shall be performed in each reporting period.
+column “t”: Indicate here the category of the accepting merchants as per their payment card turnover.
+Merchants shall be categorised based on the total value of their total payment card (except SZÉP card) turnover in the reference period, and this categorisation shall be carried out in each reference period.
 Merchants on a threshold value shall be allocated to the category of the lower threshold value.
 The data shall be taken into consideration by merchant contracts, i.e. in a breakdown by parties contracted to use the acceptance service of the reporting entity.
 The data by merchants shall be allocated to the specified turnover groups, and merchants shall be reported in aggregate in the individual turnover groups.
-A single merchant may provide acceptance services at multiple points of sale, at the units specified in the acceptance service and involved in the acceptance; these shall be aggregated for each merchant.
+A single merchant may provide acceptance services at multiple points of sale, (at units specified in the acceptance service and involved in the acceptance) these shall be aggregated for each merchant.
 The categories used must be the same as in the P1203 report.
+For merchants where the data provider does not offer payment card acceptance, only SZÉP card and/or instant payment system (AFR) acceptance, this column should indicate the code value “0”.
+For such merchants, columns “e”, “g”, “h”, “k”, “l”, “m”, “n”, “o” should be left blank.
+Merchants who accept more than one payment method should be classified in each relevant column of the turnover category according to their turnover generated with that payment method.